 GEM had kindly supported this project, sharing my call for educators to take part and so helping me to find people who hadn’t yet been furloughed and would be willing and able to join in.
 A GEM trustee kindly provided feedback on the developing framework during the projects final stages.

-Thanks to the pandemic my employer at the time suffered heavy losses and made 1/3 of its workforce redundant (resulting in the reduction of its Learning team by 2/3).
-A little while after leaving, I was contacted by GEM who were considering an update of their Core Competencies framework for Museum Educators: they knew I’d be interested as the original framework, introduced in 2015, had formed some of the inspiration for my project.
+I was contacted by GEM who were considering an update of their Core Competencies framework for Museum Educators: they knew I’d be interested as the original framework, introduced in 2015, had formed some of the inspiration for my project.
 The world had changed since their introduction and they recognised that they were in need of an update generally, with a particular focus on the addition of digital skills which had become much more important to the sector over the following six years.

 This framework update was achieved by consultation with GEM, its trustees and other interested parties, and with GEM members who occupy a variety of museum learning roles at all levels of responsibility.